eimink/One-Scene-Workshop/README.md

 Anyone can create demos!
 This repository contains a template you can base your One Scene compoentry on.

+## Assembly  Winter 2021 info
+One Scene workshop will be active during the first week of ASMW'21 on Assembly Discord. https://discord.com/invite/assembly

+There will be staff present between 18.00 - 20.00 EET (17.00-19.00 CET) during 8.3. - 14.3. on the one-scene-workshop channel.
+Come join the discussion and get help for making your first demo!

+One Scene competition deadline is 15.4.2021 @ 16.00

 # Tools used
  - Processing 3.5.4 https://processing.org/
  - Minim http://code.compartmental.net/tools/minim/